php/php-langspec/spec/10-expressions.md

 1. If either operand has type `bool`, the other operand is converted to that type.
 The result is the logical comparison of the two operands after conversion, where `FALSE` is defined to be less than `TRUE`.
-2. If one of the operands has arithmetic type, is a resource, or a numeric string, the operands are converted to the corresponding arithmetic type, with `float` taking precedence over `int`, and resources converting to `int`.
+2. If one of the operands has arithmetic type, is a resource, or a numeric string, which can be represented as `int` or `float` without loss of precision, the operands are converted to the corresponding arithmetic type, with `float` taking precedence over `int`, and resources converting to `int`.
     The result is the numerical comparison of the two operands after conversion.